-The full form of ACH in banking is Automated Clearing House.
-It is different from ECS in the following ways.
+ACH’s full form in banking is an Automated Clearing House.
+It is different from ECS, or Electronic Clearing Service, in the following ways.

 A lower number of rejects